JordyMota/ChartGen/README.md

 #### Init

+##### Info: REQUIRED

-// En - Chart data, object that will define the graphic: REQUIRED;
+// En - Chart data, object that will define the graphic;
-// Br - Dados do gráfico, objeto que definirá o gráfico: REQUIRED;
+// Br - Dados do gráfico, objeto que definirá o gráfico;
-##### Info

 const info = {
+    ###### values: REQUIRED
-    // En - Integer array, where each array index is a dot on the graph: REQUIRED;
+    // En - Integer array, where each array index is a dot on the graph;
-    // Br - Array de inteiros, onde cada indice do array é um ponto no gráfico: REQUIRED;
+    // Br - Array de inteiros, onde cada indice do array é um ponto no gráfico;
     values: [],

 }